mattfmiller/event-planning/README.md

 * View program by cloning repository from https://github.com/mattfmiller/doctor-lookup
 * Open project in IDE such as IntelliJ IDEA
-* Run App.java to interact with the program through the terminal
+* Run App.java to interact with the program through the console.

 ## Known Bugs